-The General Ministry Program is designed for the student who:

-- Desires to draw closer in a personal relationship with Jesus Christ through a study of Scripture.

-- Seeks a broad understanding of the Bible:

-- o Its origin

-- Its authority

-- Hermeneutical principles

-- Desires a basic education for lay leadership in the local church

-- Desires to develop a practical application of theology through ministry opportunities

-Elective courses in areas of interest allow the student to structure the program to enhance their learning experience preparatory to a more specialized ministry.
+The General Ministry Program is designed for the student who desires to draw closer in a personal relationship with Jesus Christ through a study of Scripture.
+Students in this program will gain broad understanding of the Bible: Its origin Its authority, and Hermeneutical principles.
+This program provides students with:1) A basic education for lay leadership in the local church, and 2) a practical application of theology through ministry opportunities.
+Elective courses in areas of interest allow the student to structure the program to enhance their learning experience in preparation for a more specialized ministry.